Unidata/netcdf-c/docs/install.md

 Linking to netCDF-C {#linking}
 -------------------

-For static builds, to use netCDF-4 you must link to all the libraries, netCDF, HDF5, zlib, szip (if used with HDF5 build), and curl (if the remote access client has not been disabled).
+For static builds of applications that use netCDF-4 you must link to all the libraries, netCDF, HDF5, zlib, szip (if used with HDF5 build), and curl (if the remote access client has not been disabled).
 This will require -L options to your build for the locations of the libraries, and -l (lower-case